brittdalton/Creative_Coding_HW/HW_04/readme.md

  #### Shape and Color ####
- After getting a handle on the technical format of creating a canvas and creating a sketch with p5.js, it is time to focus on how to make an image with your code.
+ After getting a handle on the technical format of creating a canvas and creating a sketch with p5.js, it is time to focus on how to make an image look good with your code.
  The ability to combine shapes and control which shapes are placed in front of or behind other shapes will give your designs a smooth, polished look.

- The order items are placed will determin which is over and which is under the other shapes on your canvas.
+ The order items are placed will determine which is over and which is under the other shapes on your canvas.
 In order to get even more control, use the [push()](https://p5js.org/reference/#/p5/push) and [pop()](https://p5js.org/reference/#/p5/pop) functions to create a sandbox for various elements of your design.